johnsonb-ucar/reStructuredText/README.rst

 Code Examples
 =============

-reStructuredText recognizes fortran syntax and highlights it appropriately.
+reStructuredText recognizes FORTRAN syntax and highlights it appropriately in namelists:

 .. code-block:: fortran